As Australian businesses move their annual general meetings (AGM) online to comply with COVID-19 res...

-With the recent announcement that the Corporations Act has been modified to allow Australian companies to legally hold virtual annual general meetings (AGMs) until March 2021, many organisations are now planning to run their first ever virtual annual general meeting.
+With the announcement that the Corporations Act has been modified to allow Australian companies to legally hold virtual annual general meetings (AGMs) until March 2021, many organisations are now planning to run their first ever virtual annual general meeting.

 In this article, we'll show you everything you need to know about virtual annual general meetings, and how to make yours a successful one.
 Follow these steps for an extraordinary general meeting (EGM) or any other non-compulsory meeting within your organisation.